starchildluke/astro/src/content/posts/some-genuine-thoughts-vibe-coding.md

 And none of this is to discredit anyone I've mentioned (although I worry that I have so apologies!).
 But I always think with the increased proliferation of these tools and ideologies that people can get swept up by them and not see history repeating itself or look for easier alternatives.
 Anything we create and share is immediately up for scrutiny or completely ignored in a sea of other projects, and that includes new buzzwords and the projects that come out of them.
 Hell, I'm scrutinising right now!
 At this point, whatever we create, we have to be prepared to set free and pick and choose what we claw back before nefarious people get their hands on it.

 Sadly with vibe coding, it might have started out as a tongue-in-cheek thing, and almost throwaway but now it has taken on a life of its own and we're halfway between taking it seriously and poking fun.
 I'm not sure which side I stand on but my legs keep widening and I just remembered that I can't do the splits!

+**Related**: I just found this article called [There is no Vibe Engineering](https://serce.me/posts/2025-31-03-there-is-no-vibe-engineering):

+> The key difference between vibe coding and normal coding is that the engineer doesn’t interact with the codebase directly, and instead converses with the agent and inspects the final outcome.

+That ties in with my FrontPage Express anecdote.
+I didn't interact with the codebase at all, just the editor (albeit with manual inputs so not _exactly_ the same)